microsoft/MLOS/mlos_bench/README.md

     cp -R mlos_bench/config ./my-config
     ```

+    > Note: there are several other examples in [`mlos_bench/config`](./mlos_bench/config/) that you can use as a starting point for your own experiments.

 4. Modify the service configuration files at `my-config/azure/service-*.jsonc` with your Azure setup data.
 E.g., in `my-config/azure/service-provision-vm.jsonc`, put your target resource group information, as well as desired VM name, denoted in `{{ ... }}` below.